-Additionally, families moving out of shelter or from transitional housing to permanent housing may qualify for exit assistance in the form of a furniture voucher and moving assistance from The Community Partnership for the Prevention of Homelessness.
-Volunteers may contact Clifton Lewis at (202) 543-5298, ext.
-104 or clewis@community-partnership.org.
+Additionally, families moving out of shelter or from transitional housing to permanent housing may qualify for exit assistance in the form of a furniture voucher and moving assistance from The Community Partnership for the Prevention of Homelessness, (202) 543-5298.
 If clients are moving into a transitional or permanent supportive housing program, the program may provide a furnished unit or a furniture voucher.
 Some also provide vouchers for basic household items like pots and pans.